alexgrozav/markdown-complete-loader/README.md

 - **linkify**: if `true`, it autoconverts URL-like text to links
 - **typographer**: if `true`, it enables some language-neutral replacement + quotes beautification
 - **quotes**: a string such as `'“”‘’'`, specifying double + single quotes replacement pairs, when typographer enabled, and smartquotes on.
 Could be either a String or an Array.
 For example, you can use `'«»„“'` for Russian, `'„“‚‘'` for German, and `['«\xA0', '\xA0»', '‹\xA0', '\xA0›']` for French (including nbsp).
+- **onInit**: a callback function that allows you to manipulate the markdown-it instance after it has been initialized.
+- **onRender**: a callback function that allows you to manipulate the returned HTML string after it has been rendered.
 - **highlight**: a highlighter function.
 Should return escaped HTML, or '' if the source string is not changed and should be escaped externally. f result starts with `<pre...` internal wrapper is skipped.

 ~~~js